VirtualSoC/vsoc/README.md

 | `hw/express-sensor` | vSoC sensor virtual devices, emulated purely in software. |
 | `hw/teleport-express` | vSoC transport library based on `virtio`, but with additional functionalities like asynchronous commands, cluster commands and virtual interrupts. |

-### 4.2.
+### 5.2.
 Debugging vSoC

-To debug vSoC, you should first set up the development environment detailed in [build-vsoc.md](docs/build-vsoc.md).
+To debug vSoC, you should first set up the development environment detailed in [the wiki](https://github.com/VirtualSoC/vsoc/wiki/build-vsoc).
 Then, you can use the `gdb` or `gdb-multiarch` debugger in the MSYS2 MinGW x64 terminal.

-### 7. Licensing
+### 6. Licensing
 Our code is under the GPLv2 license.